ewellchen/ResTT/README.md

-# ResTT: A Quantum-inspired Approach for Learning Multiple Multilinear Correlations
+# ResTT: A Quantum-inspired Model for Learning Multilinear Correlations

 This repository contains PyTorch implementation for ResTT.